-humans at work
+Humans at work

-Beyond Work tells stories about humans at work, with no judgement or glorification.
-It's an attempt at unearthing the social, cultural and functional world of work, that’s become invisible in everyday life.
+Beyond Work documents humans at work using words and reportage photography, with no judgement or glorification.
+It's an attempt at unearthing the social, cultural and functional world of life at work and beyond work, that’s often invisible in everyday life.

 Alarm clocks primed

-These are stories about the kind of work you might see at 5am on a cold November morning when nearly everyone else is tucked up in bed sleeping, alarm clocks primed.
+These are stories about the kind of work you might see at 5 am on a cold November morning when nearly everyone else is tucked up in bed sleeping, alarm clocks primed.
 There is a lot to learn about a person by shadowing them at work, and even more by observing them as they transition from home to work and back again.

 This work aims to inspire the people that manage, create or have influence over our workplaces to think about people not just as a resource to include in profit and productivity calculations, but as daughters, dads, sisters, friends and above all else humans with needs way beyond money.